DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 Which combination of steps should a DevOps engineer perform to meet these requirements?
 (Choose two.)

-- 🔑A. Create a new version of the common AMI with the CodeDeploy agent installed.
+- ##### 🔑🤫A. Create a new version of the common AMI with the CodeDeploy agent installed.
 Update the IAM role of the EC2 instances to allow access to CodeDeploy.

 - 🔑B. Create a new version of the common AMI with the CodeDeploy agent installed.
 Create an AppSpec file that contains application deployment scripts and grants access to CodeDeploy.

 - 🔑C. Create an application in CodeDeploy.
 Configure an in-place deployment type.
 Specify the Auto Scaling group as the deployment target.
 Add a step to the CodePipeline pipeline to use EC2 Image Builder to create a new AMI.
 Configure CodeDeploy to deploy the newly created AMI.

-- 🔑D. Create an application in CodeDeploy.
+- ##### 🔑D. Create an application in CodeDeploy.
 Configure an in-place deployment type.
 Specify the Auto Scaling group as the deployment target.
 Update the CodePipeline pipeline to use the CodeDeploy action to deploy the application.

 - 🔑E. Create an application in CodeDeploy.
 Configure an in-place deployment type.
 Specify the EC2 instances that are launched from the common AMI as the deployment target.
 Update the CodePipeline pipeline to use the CodeDeploy action to deploy the application.

-#### 🎈Question #8
+#### 🎈⚙️Question #8

 A company’s security team requires that all external Application Load Balancers (ALBs) and Amazon API Gateway APIs are associated with AWS WAF web ACLs.
 The company has hundreds of AWS accounts, all of which are included in a single organization in AWS Organizations.
 The company has configured AWS Config for the organization.
 During an audit, the company finds some externally facing ALBs that are not associated with AWS WAF web ACLs.

 Which combination of steps should a DevOps engineer take to prevent future violations?
 (Choose two.)

-- 🔑A. Delegate AWS Firewall Manager to a security account.
+- ##### 🔑A. Delegate AWS Firewall Manager to a security account.

 - 🔑B. Delegate Amazon GuardDuty to a security account.

-- 🔑C. Create an AWS Firewall Manager policy to attach AWS WAF web ACLs to any newly created ALBs and API Gateway APIs.
+- ##### 🔑🤫C. Create an AWS Firewall Manager policy to attach AWS WAF web ACLs to any newly created ALBs and API Gateway APIs.

 - 🔑D. Create an Amazon GuardDuty policy to attach AWS WAF web ACLs to any newly created ALBs and API Gateway APIs.

 - 🔑E. Configure an AWS Config managed rule to attach AWS WAF web ACLs to any newly created ALBs and API Gateway APIs.

-#### 🎈Question #9
+#### 🎈⚙️Question #9

 A company uses AWS Key Management Service (AWS KMS) keys and manual key rotation to meet regulatory compliance requirements.
 The security team wants to be notified when any keys have not been rotated after 90 days.